-5.4 Load File
+5.4 Z Print Height

-Load your first bedcalib.gco file.
-This file can be found at: download.lulzbot.com/AO-100/objects/calibration/bedcalib.gco very low, low, perfect, high, very high.
+Load the bedcalib.gco file.
+This file can be found at: http://download.lulzbot.com/AO-101/objects/calibration/bedcalib.gco very low, low, perfect, high, very high.
 If the first layer is too high or low you can pause the print by pressing the Pause button.
 Adjust the Z end stop trigger.
 After making adjustments you can home the axes and press Restart to restart the print.

 The .gcode pattern should appear in the Printrun G-Code viewer.
 Press the Print button to begin the print.
 When the print starts make sure the first layer is not printing too close or too far from the print bed.
-Note Figure 5.5, page 43, as an example of a good first layer adhesion.
+Note Figure 5.5, page 41, as an example of a good first layer adhesion.
 From left to right: